Royal Brompton and Harefield hospitals host several research centres which play a key role in the research undertaken.

 Strategic Research Centres (SRCs), funded by the Cystic Fibrosis Trust, bring together scientists from across the UK and beyond to work on ground-breaking research to benefit people with cystic fibrosis.

-There are several SRCs and the Trust, in collaboration with several other hospitals and universities, is leading on an SRC looking at Personalised approach to Pseudomonas aeruginosa (PAPA)
+There are several SRCs and our hospitals, in collaboration with several other hospitals and universities, is leading on an SRC looking at Personalised approach to Pseudomonas aeruginosa (PAPA)

 Professor Jane Davies and her team of colleagues who are collaborating on this programme will investigate better ways to detect Pseudomonas aeruginosa, understand how it settles in the lungs on a strain-by-strain basis, and develop more effective drugs for treating it.
 The overall aim of the programme is to develop a personalised approach to treating Pseudomonas infection.